Monday, December 11, 2023

 Environmental impacts of conventional laundry detergent

 Traditional detergents are typically filled with a cocktail of chemicals that are harmful to human health and the planet.
-Many people can experience skin irritation, allergies, or respiratory issues due to the chemicals in their laundry detergent.
+Here’s what’s in most:

 woman hanging clothes to dry